CognitiveProgrammer/LeakFree_BST/README.md

 # LeakFree BST(Binary Search Tree0 in C++
 # A Leak Free, High Performance C++ Binary Search Tree (BST) using STL containers like Vector / Deque

+### Caution -  This implementation takes more memory as compared to normal pointer / list based implementations

 Any Binary Search Tree (BST) creation in C/C++ requires lots of memory allocations an de-allocations.
 This is often done by using pointers which leads to complex pointer management, errors and more specifically the memory leaks

 In case we need to create a small Binary Search Tree(BST), we can create a BST using `std::vector` or `std::deque`.
 These BST can be deleted at once without bothering about deleting individual elements.